 Threadworms are the only common worm infestation seen in Australia.
 Signs of an infestation include an itchy bottom, disturbed sleep, irritability, tiredness and a lack of interest in eating.

 Threadworms are small parasites that live in the intestines of humans.
 They are particularly common in children under the age of 10.
 The worms are white, with a blunt head and a pointed tail.
 They can live for up to 6 weeks.

 The female worm lays many tiny eggs around the anus.
-This usually happens at night while you are asleep, as the female worms only come out at night.
-While laying the eggs, the worm also produces an itchy chemical, which causes the person to scratch the area.
+This usually happens at night while the person is asleep since the female worms only come out at night.
+While laying the eggs, the worm also produces a chemical that creates an itchiness and causes the person to scratch the area.

 The swallowed eggs hatch in the intestine.
-After a couple of weeks the worms reach adult size and begin to reproduce.
+After a couple of weeks, the worms reach adult size and begin to reproduce.

 Not sure what to do next?

-The Symptom Checker guides you to the next appropriate healthcare steps, whether it’s self care, talking to a health professional, going to a hospital or calling triple zero (000).
+The Symptom Checker guides you to the next appropriate healthcare steps, whether it’s self-care, talking to a health professional, going to a hospital or calling triple zero (000).

 Last reviewed: July 2015